Arjunsinghthakur/SOEN-6011/skills/software-configuration-control.md

 [Spinnaker](https://spinnaker.io/) allowed the netflix team to move fast at a global scale, allowing developers to make "rapid changes" with confidence.
 So, teams can focus more on developing the "right" product and spend less on the deployment details.
 Extensibility was one of their primary goals for spinnaker.

-> "Spinnaker is an open source multi-cloud Continuous Delivery platform for releasing software changes with high velocity and confidence. " - [Netflix Tech Blog](https://netflixtechblog.com/global-continuous-delivery-with-spinnaker-2a6896c23ba7)
+> "Spinnaker is an open source multi-cloud Continuous Delivery platform for releasing software changes with high velocity and confidence. " - [Netflix Tech Blog [6]](https://netflixtechblog.com/global-continuous-delivery-with-spinnaker-2a6896c23ba7)

 Before spinnaker they were using [Asgard](https://netflixtechblog.com/moving-from-asgard-to-spinnaker-a000b2f7ed17) which allowed them to efficiently automate AWS deployments, but one of its main drawbacks was it wasn't extensible with other CI/CD tools like jenkins this made them look into developing something that is extremely extensible, enable repeatable automated deployments, operationally resillient, Thus spinnaker was born.
-Ultimately, it's main goal is to [improve developer productivity](https://thenewstack.io/netflix-built-spinnaker-high-velocity-continuous-delivery-platform/) through automation making their jobs easier when working on a complex software project.
+Ultimately, it's main goal is to [improve developer productivity[7]](https://thenewstack.io/netflix-built-spinnaker-high-velocity-continuous-delivery-platform/) through automation making their jobs easier when working on a complex software project.

 ![Spinnaker](https://miro.medium.com/max/875/0*QWuMAV9aACZiLL0a.)